ksator/automation_summit_Q3_2018/README.md

 - Install SaltStack master on the ubuntu host ```master1```.
 - Install SaltStack minion on the ubuntu host ```minion1```.
 - Install SaltStack Junos proxy on the  ubuntu host ```minion1```.
-- Configure SaltStack for the above use cases.
+- Configure the setup for the above use cases.

 ## Ubuntu

-Ubuntu hosts we will use are running 16.04 release.
+The ubuntu hosts are running 16.04 release.

 ## Docker